zopefoundation/keas.build/README.txt

-A Build System for Keas.
+A set of tools for managing multi-package software deployments with buildout.